garronej/vite-envs/README.md

-Now if you run `yarn build` then `BAZ="Value of baz on the server" npx embed-environnement-variables` the value of `BAZ` will be injected in `build/index.html` (or `html/index.html`) so that if you start statically serving the `build/` dir, for example with `npx serve` you will get this in the console:
+Now if you run `yarn build` then `BAZ="Value of baz on the server" npx embed-environnement-variables` the value of `BAZ` will be injected in `build/index.html` (or `html/index.html`) so that if you start statically serving the `build/` dir, for example with `serve -s build` you will get this in the console:

 ```json
 {